Genomics-Bhuwan/Guam_Rail_Conservation_Genetics/QC_&_Repeat_annotation.md

 - First, you need to blast your assembly to know nt databases.
 For this we will use blastn.
 - I downloaded the nt data base from NCBI.
 - It is being downloaded in this location which I will use to blast my assembly: /shared/jezkovt_bistbs_shared/BLAST_DB/nt
+- Make sure your blatn is loaded or you have installed it properly.
+It is so much important.

 ```bash
 blastn \